Want the best from VICE News in your inbox? Sign up here.

 If you’re William Barr, there’s apparently nothing like a healthy dose of nihilism to get you through a tough time politically.

-In an interview released on Friday, the U.S. attorney general said that he isn’t worried about his reputation potentially crumbling because, well, “everyone dies.”
+In an interview with CBS News released Friday, the U.S. attorney general said he isn’t worried about his reputation potentially crumbling because, well, “everyone dies.”

 Ashes to ashes, dust to dust, nothing matters in the end!

-Humanity’s curse of recognizing the fleeting nature of existence notwithstanding, critics have questioned Barr’s character—and his relationship with Donald Trump—after the attorney general decided not to pursue obstruction charges against the president.
-Lots of folks were also frustrated with Barr’s rosy summary of the Mueller report, including special counsel Robert Mueller himself.
-But the attorney general cast aside criticism of his character, chalking it up to a partisan atmosphere and claiming "nowadays, people don't care about the merits and the substance."
+Humanity’s curse of recognizing the fleeting nature of existence notwithstanding, critics have questioned Barr’s character — and his relationship with Donald Trump — after the attorney general decided not to pursue obstruction charges against the president.
+Lots of folks were also frustrated with Barr’s sunny summary of the Mueller report in late March, including special counsel Robert Mueller himself.
+But the AG cast aside criticism of his character, chalking it up to a partisan atmosphere and claiming that "nowadays, people don't care about the merits and the substance."

 Homeric ideas and ruminations on mortality aside, Barr also said in the interview that Mueller could’ve determined if Trump obstructed justice instead of passing the buck.